Cornell-Genomics-Facility/phased_primers/README.md

 | Color over-representation (e.g. all “A”), especially in amplicon sequencing | Multiple phased primers are pooled so sequencer sees a balanced signal |
 | Four-, two- and one-channel chemistries need different base/fluor balancing | App shows per-chemistry **color plots** to verify balance |

+For an in-depth guide to amplicon libraries using phased primers, see the tech note by [Franzika Bonath](https://github.com/FranBonath): [Tech Note: Increased Complexity of Amplicon Libraries using Phased Primers](https://ngisweden.scilifelab.se/2021/01/tech-note-increase-complexity-of-amplicon-libraries-using-phased-primers/).

 ---

 ## App Features